mc-similian/bambulab-ams-spoolman-filamentstatus/README.md

 ## Features

 - Real-time AMS filament status updates for all possible AMS on one printer (max.
 4)
-- Multiple Printer Support (in development, can be tested via [dev channel](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/tree/main?tab=readme-ov-file#dev-channel))
+- Multiple Printer Support (in development status: golden master (will be released soon), can be tested via [dev channel](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/tree/main?tab=readme-ov-file#dev-channel))
 - Synchronizes spool usage with Spoolman
 - Lightweight Docker container for easy deployment
 - Web UI for manually merge or create Spools with collected data